awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 passed"`` indicates that the testing was successful.
 You may also run ``make o2scl-test`` in the individual subdirectories of the src directory to individually test the classes and functions in that part of O₂scl.
-After installation running will output several of the installation settings.
+After installation, running ``acol -v`` will output several of the installation settings.

 .. _compile_release: